minershive/hiveos-linux/hive/miners/MINERS.md

 The following files are not run as scripts, they are included as `source` from running script, `miner`, `miner-run`.
+These scripts should not have execute permission to stop attempts to run them separately.

 ##### h-manifest.conf
 This is a general config for Hive integration, not for the miner itself.